 Facilitating Student Learning with the VEX Continuum

 For students, the VEX Continuum enables them to learn at their own pace, placing the emphasis on the process of learning, not the product being created.
 Student learning is rarely linear, and as such, revisiting concepts over time is part of education.
 The ability to do so, and to use and reuse familiar tools, like VEX construction systems or VEXcode, enables educators to meet students where they are, and scaffold their learning accordingly.
 Reteaching and differentiation are made easy with VEX educator resources.
-Within each platform, there are common resources that can be used to offer extra practice, or additional challenges, so that all students can progress, and a classroom as a whole can be engaged.
+Within each platform are common resources that can be used to offer extra practice, or additional challenges, so that all students can progress, and a classroom as a whole can be engaged.

 From VEX 123 through VEX V5 and Workcell, students engage with VEX materials and curriculum through collaborative learning in groups.
 Group work is organized in STEM Labs by dividing efforts into roles and responsibilities.
 For the youngest students with VEX 123, turn taking is emphasized, and strategies are offered to support teachers as they facilitate the development of “Robot Rules”, and engage in group conversations with students.
 VEX GO scaffolds this into roles of Builder and Journalist, and offers a Robotics Roles & Routines worksheet in each STEM Lab, with guidance for organizing building tasks, turn taking during activities, and group decision making.
 VEX IQ continues this path, expanding to include three roles – Builder, Recorder, and Programmer – with organizational cues for each role embedded throughout the student-facing material in the STEM Labs.
+VEX IQ(2nd gen) and EXP STEM labs emphasize collaborative decision making throughout the labs.
+Suggestions for supporting student collaboration are also available for IQ and EXP in our STEM Library.

 Shaping learning experiences around group work not only serves to help teachers organize their classroom effectively, but also supports the development of valuable social-emotional and 21st century skills.
 As students iterate on projects, make mistakes and try again, and solve problems together, they are building resilience as well as knowledge.
 By actively practicing turn taking, group decision making, collaborative problem solving, and engaging in meaningful discussions about projects, students learn how to work well with others, while also learning about STEM concepts.
 This continued practice over the course of the VEX Continuum can foster the development of a larger classroom and school culture, where mistakes are seen as learning opportunities, and students grow comfortable with iteration, questioning, and collaborative processes of learning.